Culinary Experience of Cusco Peru

 In Peru, ceviche is traditionally made with white fish like sea bass, sword fish or herring.
 The flavor varies, depending on the region, the type of fish used and the ingredients.
 Its usually light, refreshing, acidic and if you choose spicy.
 The accompaniments of sweet potato, corn nuts and plantain chips may seem strange, but they compliment the ceviche very well.

-3)Speciality dishes
+3)Speciality Dishes

 Rocoto Rellena